Mrs. Bauer's Kindergarten Class Website

 All Stars Reading Program

-***Each student in my class will bring home a new All Stars book every Tuesday and Friday.
+***Each student in my class will bring home new All Stars books every Friday.
 Books must be returned in order for a new book to be borrowed.
 Books are selected for each child according to reading level and interest.
 Don't forget to sign the reading log!
 Your child will progress through reading level colors during the course of the school year.***

 Tips for reading ALL STARS books